-Every person has different dietary needs.
-Doctors now individualize diet plans based on current eating habits, preferences, and a target weight or blood sugar level for that person.
+Everyone has different dietary needs.
+Healthcare professionals and registered dietitians now individualize diet plans based on a person’s eating habits, preferences, and target weight and blood sugar levels.

 Limiting the intake of carbohydrates is the central concept of the keto diet.